tanham/tanham.github.io/_posts/2016-08-29-before-this-year-is-over.markdown

 category:
 ---

-I began learning to code about 3 months ago.
+I began learning to code seriously about 4 months ago.
 I have come amazingly far from not knowing exactly what computer programming was a year ago to today.

 Here is what I would like to work on before 2016 is over

-# Become a Javascript Ninja
+# Become a JavaScript Ninja

 Right now, I know enough JavaScript to be dangerous.
 I can write small programs and solve simple algorithms but anything bigger and I am off in Google land trying to figure out what I have gotten myself into.
 Here are some of the JS projects that I have worked on so far: